charlieberens/ECE663_Final/README.md

 ## Using this Repo
 This repo is designed to be used anywhere in the main directory of the Duke CS Login Server `login.cs.duke.edu`.
 All files you'll want to edit are contained within in.
-Directories too large to add to a git repo are simlink-ed to Russell's xtmp directory.
+Directories too large to add to a git repo are symlinked to Russell's xtmp directory.
 In theory, if you clone this repo on `login.cs.duke.edu`, it should all work as if the large files are there with you.

 Basic Setup (More Info Below)
 1. SSH into `login.cs.duke.edu`